Headline-Guided Extractive Summarization for Thai News Articles: Experiments

 \subsubsection{Evaluation of the extracted summary using $n$-gram overlap metrics}

 We first evaluated the summary results extracted by each model using ROUGE and BLEU scores.
 The predicted summary is compared against abstractive and extractive summaries.
-Particularly, abstractive summary are provided in the dataset, whereas extractive summary is generated by the Oracle.
+Particularly, abstractive summaries are provided in the dataset, whereas extractive summaries are generated by Oracle.
 Table \ref{tab:result_rouge_bleu_all} summarizes the performance of all models on the entire test set.
 Notably, Oracle served as the upper limit for all metrics, as it extracted the summary sentences using a greedy approach optimized from the provided abstractive summary.

-Among the heuristic baselines, Lead-2 performed relatively well, capturing more than half of the target summary (ROUGE > 0.5).
+Among the heuristic baselines, Lead-2 performed relatively well, capturing more than half of the target summary (ROUGE $>$ 0.5).
 By including an additional sentence, Lead-3 slightly improved upon Lead-2.
 In contrast, Lead-4 demonstrated inferior performance compared to both Lead-2 and Lead-3.
 The drop in performance of Lead-4 highlights the negative impact of including irrelevant sentences in the summary.
 These findings suggest that significant information in articles often appears near the beginning, aligning with the statistics shown in Figure \ref{fig:fig3_dataset_analysis}(d).

 HL, which used only the headline as a summary, resulted in the poorest performance due to the limited information typically contained in the headline.
 Meanwhile, HL-COS outperformed HL, suggesting the advantages of semantically integrating headlines as guidance in the summary sentence selection process.
 By incorporating semantic similarity between the headline and body sentences, this approach enables the summary to expand beyond the headline while maintaining a focus on the article's key points.